mega12345mega/Image-Calculus/README.md

 # Image-Calculus

-Allows you to take the derivative an integral of images.
+Allows you to take the derivative and integral of images.